-Recent works view the creative process as a collaboration between a human and an AI system [4].
-Pachet et al. (2013) [19] present a system where a human musician plays a music sample, and an AI system, after learning the basic music pattern, joins the musician in producing music.
+Recent works view the creative process as a collaboration between a human and an AI system (d'Inverno and McCormack 2015).
+Pachet et al. (2013) present a system where a human musician plays a music sample, and an AI system, after learning the basic music pattern, joins the musician in producing music.
 Hence, both human and system "jam" together, creating a unique music that neither would construct alone.
-Moreira et al. (2013) [18] present a system where a set of agents react to human musicians, and human and agents cooperate in producing a live music performance.
-Note, however, that in all these works the user has to explicitly collaborate with the AI system in the music generation process, even requiring musical background in order for the system to work well.
+Moreira, Roy, and Pachet (2013) show a set of agents that react to human musicians, and human and agents cooperate in producing a live music performance.
+However, in all these works the user has to explicitly collaborate with the AI system in the music generation process, even requiring musical background in order for the system to work well.